Prefix-bounded matrices: Prefix-bounded matrices

-By applying Lemma~\ref{p*b*} separately for each row and column of $S_{m,n}$, we get that the strong pairs $(p\sp *_1, b\sp *_1)$ and $(p\sp *_2, b\sp *_2)$ bordering $Q\sp 1$ and $Q\sp 2$ are
+By applying Lemma~\ref{lem:p*b*} separately for each row and column of $S_{m,n}$, we get that the strong pairs $(p^*_1, b^*_1)$ and $(p^*_2, b^*_2)$ bordering $Q^1$ and $Q^2$ are

-Note that, for any subset $X \subseteq S_{m,n}$, the functions $p \sp *_1(X)$ and $b\sp*_1(X)$ are the strictest lower and upper bounds, respectively, implied by the horizontal-prefix bounds $\Phi^1$ and $\Gamma^1$; analogously, the functions $p \sp *_2(X)$ and $b\sp*_2(X)$ are the strictest lower and upper bounds, respectively, implied by the vertical-prefix bounds $\Phi \sp 2$ and $\Gamma \sp 2$.
+Note that, for any subset $X \subseteq S_{m,n}$, the functions $p ^*_1(X)$ and $b^*_1(X)$ are the strictest lower and upper bounds, respectively, implied by the horizontal-prefix bounds $\Phi^1$ and $\Gamma^1$; analogously, the functions $p ^*_2(X)$ and $b^*_2(X)$ are the strictest lower and upper bounds, respectively, implied by the vertical-prefix bounds $\Phi ^2$ and $\Gamma ^2$.
 In what follows, we investigate the existence of prefix-bounded matrices (PBMs), even under additional restrictions.
-The functions $p\sp*_1$, $b\sp*_1$, $p\sp*_2$, and $b\sp*_2$ will be useful for stating the necessary and sufficient conditions.
+The functions $p^*_1$, $b^*_1$, $p^*_2$, and $b^*_2$ will be useful for stating the necessary and sufficient conditions.

-Theorem~\ref{Q1Q2T} yields the following characterization for the existence of PBMs with entry-bounds and total-sum bounds. \THEOREM For given prefix-bounds $\Phi\sp 1 \leq \Gamma\sp 1$ and $\Phi\sp 2 \leq \Gamma\sp 2$, there exists an integer-valued prefix-bounded matrix of size $m \times n$ whose entries lie between $f$ and $g$, and for which the total sum of the entries lies between $\alpha$ and $\beta$, if and only if the following inequalities hold for every $X_1, X_2 \subseteq S_{m,n}$:
+Theorem~\ref{thm:Q1Q2T} yields the following characterization for the existence of PBMs with entry bounds and total-sum bounds. \begin{theorem} For given prefix bounds $\Phi^1 \leq \Gamma^1$ and $\Phi^2 \leq \Gamma^2$, there exists a prefix-bounded matrix of size $m \times n$ whose entries lie between $f$ and $g$, and for which the total sum of the entries lies between $\alpha$ and $\beta$, if and only if the following inequalities hold for every $X_1, X_2 \subseteq S_{m,n}$: